-This May, WORM & Amarte Fonds launched an open call for four projects on the theme of Algorithms.
-We were amazed by all the creative ideas submitted by more than 90 collectives.
-It was not easy to make a final selection but to give the needed support and attention to the participants, we had to make a choice.
+In May 2024, WORM & Amarte Fonds launched an open call for four projects on the theme of Algorithms.
+We were amazed by all the creative ideas, submitted by more than 90 collectives.
+It was not easy to make a final selection!

-Here are the finalists who will develop their projects this autumn at WORM and present their visions of Algorithms at the special event on the 13th of December, 2024.
+These were the finalists who developed their projects in the autumn of 2024 at WORM and presented their visions at Break the Algorithm on the 13th of December, 2024.

 CAMERA SELF-SURVEILLANCE by Luca Tornato , Christian Schwarz , Roel Weerdenburg

 An algorithm is a tool that facilitates a network and governs its operations, reflecting society’s need for control and capture.
 This includes the classification of bodies, nonhumans, and gestures.
-“Camera Self-Surveillance” is an installation with multiple screens, CCTV cameras, and a recognition algorithm trained on surveillance cameras.
-Each camera scans for others, creating complex image compositions on scattered screens.
+“Camera Self-Surveillance” was an installation with multiple screens, CCTV cameras, and a recognition algorithm trained on surveillance cameras.
+Each camera scanned for others, creating complex image compositions on scattered screens.

 Residency Location – WORM Slash Gallery